Closing in on HIV Eradication

 The doctors studied two individuals who began ART at an estimated 10 (Participant A) and 12 (Participant B) days after HIV infection.
 Presenting as a unique and important case, Participant A had received negative results on HIV tests that were performed when he was seeking to start a PrEP regimen – though seven days after beginning the prophylactic treatment, HIV RNA was detected in a routine screening, prompting his enrollment in ART as opposed to PrEP.

 Both individuals had extremely low viral load measurements at the onset of ART, and blood and tissue tests were performed to determine if HIV was persisting.
 While very low, intermittent levels of HIV were detected in blood (but not tissue) in Participant B, no HIV could be definitively detected in Participant A – the individual who had begun ART after just a week of PrEP.

-It was after 34 months of being on ART that Participant A decided to interrupt his treatment, while being carefully monitored by physicians.
+After 34 months of being on ART, Participant A decided to interrupt his treatment, while being carefully monitored by physicians.
 For 225 days, his virus remained undetectable without ART.

 But then it jumped.

 After an initial test showed evidence of the virus, he was screened again 6 days later – with a staggering increase in viral load.
 Participant A went back on treatment.